 Example: If you are in California, click here.

-If you don’t see your state here, do a quick search (we’re always adding new content) and are launching in Texas, Florida, and New York soon.
+If you don’t see your state here, do a quick search (we’re always adding new content) and are launching in Florida and New York soon.

-Problem: We need to divide our assets and accounts but I have no idea where to start.
+Problem: We need to divide our assets and accounts, but I have no idea where to start.

-- Determine their value.
+- Determine each asset’s value.

-Sometimes one or both of you will make a legal claim that a portion (or all) of an asset or account is ‘separate’ and not subject to division.
-If this is the case, you may want to review reliable resources, consult a Certified Divorce Financial Analyst, and/or speak with a lawyer.
+Sometimes, one or both spouses make a legal claim that a portion (or all) of an asset or account is separate and not subject to division.
+If this is the case, you may want to review reliable resources, consult a Certified Divorce Financial Analyst, or speak with a lawyer.

 Problem: I don’t know if I can afford a divorce.

-And it most certainly will be different when it comes to finances – splitting one household into two is expensive.
+And it most certainly will be different when it comes to finances.
+Splitting one household into two is expensive.
 So, it’s time to get creative.

 Wealthy Single Mommy has an awesome post on creating additional income sources.
-Is there an asset you can liquidate to help offset expenses for a while?
-Maybe you need to think twice about keeping the home or buying out your spouse if it means you will always be stressed about making the mortgage payments.
+Is there an asset you can liquidate to offset expenses for a while?
+Maybe you need to think twice about keeping the home or buying out your spouse if it means you would always be stressed about making the mortgage payments.